PxychoCaxon/cometxos/README.md

 # cometxos
-A linux-based OS (for now on Arch).
+Supposed to be a linux-based OS for later.
+For now it's just something I came up with when I was bored.

 1. Creating the "Comet" Package Manager